The Facts about Immigration

 Politicians who control the purse for security spending find a smart wall’s cost-effectiveness is appealing over extending a physical wall that could cost millions of dollars per mile.
 Source: Brookings Institution

-- In 2017, undocumented immigrants in New Mexico paid $67.7 million in state and local taxes.
-Source: Institute on Taxation and Economic Policy (ITEP)
+- Source: Institute on Taxation and Economic Policy (ITEP)

 - When undocumented immigrants buy things, they are paying gross receipts taxes just like everyone else.